-Fixed Rate vs. Variable
+Fixed Rate vs. Variable Rate

 A variable interest is determined by the market, so this means it can change month to month.
 When market rates are high, your interest rate will be high.
 When they’re low, yours will also be low.
 Most of the time, payments for a variable rate loan fluctuate a little bit each month.

 A fixed interest loan is the opposite.
 Instead of mirroring what the market is doing at the time, a fixed interest rate stays the same for the entire loan.
-Your rates won’t fluctuate or change, and your monthly payment will stay the same over the entire course of repayment.
+Your rates won’t fluctuate or change, and your monthly payment will remain the same over the entire course of repayment.

 Which one is better?